Bayesian Optimization Algorithms for Accelerator Physics: Introduction

 Numerical optimization algorithms have long been used to address these challenges, but often suffer from slow convergence to optimal parameter sets, are unstable in noisy environments, and can get trapped in local extrema, making them difficult to apply in practice while limiting the complexity of optimization tasks that can be addressed.
 Recently, a particular class of algorithms known as Bayesian optimization (BO) \cite{mockus1989bayesian, shahriari_taking_2016,rasmussen_gaussian_2006} has gained popularity inside the accelerator field as an efficient approach for solving both online and offline optimization problems.
 These algorithms' inherent flexibility, low initialization effort, fast convergence, and robustness to noisy environments make them particularly useful for accelerator physics applications.
 Multiple groups inside the accelerator physics community have investigated the advantages and disadvantages of these algorithms for solving various accelerator physics problems.
 Furthermore, accelerator physics-specific modifications of basic BO components have been developed to leverage beam physics information, tailor optimization to maintain machine stability, and take advantage of high performance computational clusters.
 With these developments, the study of BO techniques in the context of accelerator physics has matured to the point that these techniques are usable in regular accelerator operations and as a general high performance optimization tool in simulation.

 This review article aims to inform and facilitate the wider use of BO techniques in accelerator physics by providing an easily accessible guide and reference for this class of optimization algorithms.
 We begin with a discussion of the optimization challenges faced by the accelerator physics community in regards to both online control of accelerator facilities and offline optimization of simulations for beam dynamics and equipment design, which motivates the use of BO algorithms.
 We then discuss basic and advanced approaches to the principal components of BO algorithms: the Gaussian-process surrogate model most commonly used in BO; the definition of BO acquisition functions; and how the acquisition function is maximized to choose the next set of measurements.
+Throughout we highlight how to incorporate beam physics information into BO algorithms in order to improve optimization performance.
 Finally, we conclude with a discussion that places BO in the context of other optimization algorithms, describes best-practices for applying BO algorithms to solving optimization challenges, and future directions for research in this area.